• Skip to primary navigation

 Available as either a single or double drive, this single drive Scotch tension wheel with whorl ratios of 6, 7.5, 10, 14 to 1 is ideal for spinning medium or finer yarns.
 And if you want to spin chunky yarns – you can just add a Jumbo Flyer.
 Other options include a lace flyer and a turbo kit so you’ll never feel limited by choosing this model.

 One of the advantages this style has over the Traditional spinning wheel is that this one has double treadles.
-These are easier on the legs and hips than the single treadle – especially over a prolonged period of time.
+These are easier on the legs and hips than a the single treadle – especially over a prolonged period of time.

 What We Like: